 The right leak testing equipment needs to be used to properly and thoroughly test for leaks.
 This is best undertaken by a professional.

-We recommended having your car air conditioning system checked yearly by professional to ensure that it remains trouble-free and work to its full potential.
+We recommended having your car air conditioning system checked yearly by a professional to ensure that it remains trouble-free and works to its full potential.

 If you encounter any problems with your car air conditioning, you have it checked out as soon as possible by a qualified car A/C technician.